-There are many different frameworks that can be used for managing the delivery of cost-effective IT services.
-Many frameworks only cover a specific aspect of IT (such as information security, service management, quality etc.).
+Many different frameworks can be used for managing the delivery of cost-effective IT services.
+These frameworks often only cover a specific aspect of IT, such as information security, service management, or quality.

 On this page we will look at all the major frameworks, what they cover, how they interlink, and provide guidance and products on how to implement them.

 - IT Service CMM – IT Service Capability Maturity Model